Attention students, faculty and staff: Parking procedures for Fall 2016. Click here for details.

 - All material that is quoted directly must be cited.
 Paraphrasing of ideas or thoughts that are specific to that author (not a part of general knowledge) must also be cited.
 Otherwise, the scholar is free to use ideas that are widely accepted and need not feel the need to cite every possible thought taken from another's writing.
 The term "citation" is used here in a general sense; it refers to all sorts of in-text references including parenthetical citations, footnotes, or endnotes.

 Note: Citing is done mainly to assist the reader in being able to investigate further the ideas that the writer presents.
-For example, if one is describing the characteristics of anomic suicide as presented by Durkheim, one need not cite every thought that Durkheim had on that subject, but if one is searching for an example of fatalistic suicide and Durkheim's illustration of the slave is used, it would be helpful to the reader to know where in Durkheim that reference is found (a footnote!).
+For example, if one is describing the characteristics of anomic suicide as presented by Durkheim, one need not cite every thought that Durkheim had on that subject, but if one is searching for an example of fatalistic suicide and Durkheim's illustration of the slave is used, it would be helpful to the reader to know where in Durkheim that reference is found (a footnote!)

 - There is another side of referencing, however, and this is the issue of originality.
 If, when one is writing, one uses the words or ideas of another, one must give them credit.
 Presenting someone else's writing or unique treatment of the subject as one's own is plagiarism and is considered a serious academic offense, the equivalent of theft in the world at large.
 Any time a student presents someone else's work as if s/he had written it, even with some slight alterations, it is plagiarism.
 This includes material obtained from the Internet.
 Writing style is almost always the giveaway.
 See the section on Academic Integrity in the Student Handbook for details on penalties.

-- Direct quotes of more than three or four lines must be indented (normally about five spaces or one use of the 'tab' key), single-spaced, and without quotation marks.
+- Direct quotes of more than three or four lines must be indented on both sides (normally about five spaces or one use of the 'tab' key), single-spaced, and without quotation marks.
 Direct quotes of fewer than three or four lines are set off with quotation marks and are kept within the body of the paragraph.

 - If you include some information about the text you are citing in the body of your paragraph, for instance writing "As Max Weber wrote in The Protestant Ethic and the Spirit of Capitalism," you may exclude that information from your in-text citation.
 It still must appear in your bibliography, however.